With more than 80 programs from which to choose, and hundreds of classes taught by

 - Structural Fire

 Adults who have not received a high school diploma may enroll in the General Education Development (GED) program.
-This program is designed to prepare students to pass the GED test, which is composed of five subject areas: reading, writing, mathematics, science, and social studies.
+This program is designed to prepare students to pass the GED test, which is composed of four subject areas: language arts, mathematics, science, and social studies.
 Students must be at least 16 years of age to enroll in the program, and students under the age of 18 need special permission from their parents and/or educational facilities.

 TVCC participates in a dual credit program with local high schools in Oregon and Idaho.
 Classes are taught on the high school campus by qualified high school instructors.
 Students can earn college credits at a reduced cost without leaving their high school.
 Interested students should contact the Col-Cred coordinator at (541) 881-5806 or check with their local high school counselor for further information about this program.